Best Samsung deals for Black Friday 2024

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Tech giant Samsung has slashed prices across its wide range of folding phones, OLED TVs and home appliances, taking tech down to their lowest-ever prices, and I’ve got all you need to know on the best Samsung Black Friday deals, right here.
+Tech giant Samsung has slashed prices across its wide range of folding phones, OLED TVs and home appliances for Black Friday and Cyber Monday, taking tech products down to their lowest-ever prices.
+I’ve got all you need to know on the best Samsung Black Friday and Cyber Monday deals, right here, so keep reading for insight on the best deals before the sales end.

 The official Samsung online store has deals on the latest folding Galaxy phones, OLED and QLED televisions, Samsung fridges, cordless vacuum cleaners, ovens, microwaves and gaming monitors.
-On top of that, most third-party UK electronics retailers are offering their own set of discounts for Black Friday.
+On top of all that, most third-party UK electronics retailers are offering their own set of discounts for Black Friday and Cyber Monday – and they have plenty of Samsung deals up for grabs.

-As a tech expert myself, I know what to look out for and have worked my way through the current Samsung Black Friday deals (as well as the best savings to be had on electric toothbrushes, laptops and more) to handpick a selection of the best.
+As a tech expert, I know what to look for and have worked my way through the current Samsung Black Friday and Cyber Monday deals (as well as the best savings to be had on electric toothbrushes, laptops and more) to handpick a selection of the best.
 Keep scrolling for my expert top picks.

 Samsung Galaxy S24 Ultra: Was £1,249, now £899, Laptopsdirect.co.uk